decorative image for blog on a preparation checklist for using centos stream

 Back to top

-Is Your System Ready for CentOS Stream?
+Is Your System Ready for a CentOS Stream Migration?

 Some organizations who rely on CentOS will be able to embrace Stream and take full advantage of early delivery of features, fixes, and vulnerability patches that it offers.
 Others, however, may see this change in release cadence as too disruptive to their infrastructure and operations.

 That difference really comes down to how prepared an organization’s deployment processes are to accept a rolling operating system.
 That’s easy to say, but what does that mean, tactically?
-To answer that question, we’ve assembled a CentOS Stream pre-flight checklist.
+To answer that question, we’ve assembled a CentOS Stream migration checklist.
 Note that most of these principles also extend to other rolling operating systems, such as OpenSUSE Tumbleweed.

 Back to top

-CentOS Stream Pre-Flight Checklist
+CentOS Stream Migration Checklist

 Parts of this checklist will look a lot like a continuous integration checklist, but make no mistake, feedback from continuous delivery is essential as well.
 If all of this just really sounds like an assessment of an organization’s DevOps maturity, that observation isn’t too far off the mark.
 The community decision to focus on a rolling release operating system absolutely reflects a community who wishes to transform their product into one that not only conforms, but truly thrives on modern DevOps practices.
 Their continuing commitment to semantic versioning, and their promise to only build towards the next dot-release of RHEL will ensure that other shops which have developed similar practices can continue to use CentOS reliably.

-CentOS Stream Pre-Flight Checklist
+CentOS Stream Migration Checklist

 Servers Are Not "Patched in Place"